4SAnalyticsnModelling/AFFIRM.jl/README.md

 - Crop => categorical variables represented by identifiers described below
 - Irrigation => categorical variables represented by identifiers described below
 - Growing season precipitation (May-Aug)(mm) => numerical variables in decimals or as integers; note: this value is only required if the user has a known value for this parameter.
 Otherwise leave this input as blank.
 AFFIRM.jl will estimate the value for this parameter from long-term precipitation probability distributions.
 - Irrigation water amount, if irrigated (mm) => numerical variables in decimals or as integers; note: this value is only required if the user has a known value for this parameter.
 Otherwise leave this input as blank.
-AFFIRM.jl will use typical default value for this parameter.
+AFFIRM.jl will use a typical default value for this parameter.
 - Nitrogen fertilizer product => categorical variables represented by identifiers described below
 - Nitrogen fertilizer application timing => categorical variables represented by identifiers described below
 - Nitrogen fertilizer application placement => categorical variables represented by identifiers described below